Skip to main content

 Diseases of fatty acid metabolism

-Listed below are a few select diseases that either directly involves defective fatty acid metabolism through intrinsic enzyme deficiencies or indirectly prevent the proper functioning of fatty acid metabolism through extrinsic enzyme deficiencies.
-Many, but not all, deficiencies of enzymes involved in fatty acid oxidation result in abnormal neurological development and or function early in life; a brief list of signs and symptoms appears under the selected diseases mentioned.
+A few select diseases listed below directly involve defective fatty acid metabolism through intrinsic enzyme deficiencies or indirectly prevent the proper functioning of fatty acid metabolism through extrinsic enzyme deficiencies.
+Many, but not all, deficiencies of enzymes involved in fatty acid oxidation result in abnormal neurological development and/or function early in life; a brief list of signs and symptoms appears under the selected diseases mentioned.

 MCAD Deficiency

-Medium-chain acyl dehydrogenase is the most common inherited defect of fatty acid oxidation in humans; as one would expect, medium-chain, 6-8 carbon molecules accumulate in this disease.
+Medium-chain acyl dehydrogenase is the most common inherited defect of fatty acid oxidation in people.
+As expected, medium-chain, 6-8 carbon molecules accumulate in this disease.
 Clinical manifestations of MCAD deficiency primarily present during fasting conditions and include lethargy, weakness, sweating, and hypoglycemia, most commonly in children under the age of 5.
 Serum measurements of octanoyl carnitine are usually elevated in these patients and can aid in the diagnosis.
-These abundant molecules then undergo oxidation by the cytochrome P450 system involved in omega-oxidation, resulting in a dicarboxylic acidemia and dicarboxylic aciduria.
+These abundant molecules then undergo oxidation by the cytochrome P450 system, which is involved in omega-oxidation, resulting in dicarboxylic acidemia and dicarboxylic aciduria.

 Zellweger Syndrome

-Zellweger syndrome results from autosomal recessive mutations in the PEX genes, which code for peroxin proteins needed for the assembly of peroxisomes.
+Zellweger syndrome results from autosomal recessive mutations in the PEX genes, which code for peroxin proteins essential for assembling peroxisomes.
 Almost 70% of all peroxisomal biogenesis disorders (PBDs) result from a PEX1 gene mutation.
-Many different fatty acid compounds can accumulate without the oxidative machinery of peroxisomes, including VLCFAs and phytanic acid.
+Many different fatty acid compounds, including VLCFAs and phytanic acid, can accumulate without the oxidative machinery of peroxisomes.
 Manifestations of this disease generally include the brain, kidneys, and skeleton.

 X-Linked Adrenoleukodystrophy (X-ALD)

-X-ALD is a genetic deficiency of the ABCD transporters in the membrane of peroxisomes, as mentioned previously, resulting in the pathological accumulation of phytanic acid and VLCFAs within cells and is most clinically significant when the ABCD1 transporter is absent.
+X-ALD is a genetic deficiency of the ABCD transporters in the membrane of peroxisomes, as mentioned previously.
+It results in the pathological accumulation of phytanic acid and VLCFAs within cells and is most clinically significant when the ABCD1 transporter is absent.
 The disease presents with neurodegenerative and adrenal abnormalities.

 Refsum Disease